 The Foundation administers the Fund for the purpose of providing grants to state agencies, other public bodies, and qualifying nonprofits to reimburse them for the costs associated with permanently conserving land throughout the Commonwealth, including the purchase of development rights.
 Grants are awarded only for acquiring interests in property that have not yet been permanently protected.
 The grant categories set out in Va.
 Code § 10.1-1020 (C)(2) are: farmlands and forest preservation; historic area preservation; natural area protection; and open spaces and parks.

 The Director of the Department of Conservation and Recreation, serving as Administrative Secretary and assisted by an interagency task force, is charged with administering, reviewing, and making recommendations on grant applications to the Secretary of Natural Resources and the Foundation.
-Using specific criteria defined in each grant category, grants may be awarded for up to 50 percent of total project costs and 50 percent of the appraised value of the subject property.
-The program can pay up to 100 percent of these costs for state agencies.
+Using specific criteria defined in each grant category, grants may be awarded for up to 50 percent of total project costs.
+The program can pay up to 100 percent of these costs for state agencies, Va.
+Code § 10.1-1020 (A)(2).

 Guiding factors for distribution of VLCF funds are set out in Va.
 Code §§ 10.1-1020 and 1021.1, which specify that at least one third of the funds shall be used to secure open-space easements to be held or co-held by a public body, and that the Foundation shall seek to achieve a fair distribution of land protected throughout the Commonwealth.
-Additionally, Item 363 A.1. of the 2020 Budget Bill (Chapter 854 of the 2020 Virginia Acts of Assembly) specifies that no less than 50 percent of the VLCF funds shall be used for projects that provide public access.
+Additionally, Item 374 A.1. of the 2020 Budget Bill (Chapter 854 of the 2020 Virginia Acts of Assembly) specifies that no less than 50 percent of the VLCF funds shall be used for projects that provide public access.

 To help advance Governor Northam’s vision of ConserveVirginia, first introduced in April 2018, this year’s scoring criteria continue to place emphasis on funding projects that support the Governor’s initiative.
-Additionally, the scoring criteria have been amended to place more emphasis on providing grants to underserved communities as well as areas of the Commonwealth that have not previously benefited from VLCF grants to provide public access and recreational opportunities, and to preserve open space, natural landscapes, and working lands.
+Additionally, the scoring criteria continue to place emphasis on providing grants to underserved communities and areas of the Commonwealth that have not previously benefited from VLCF grants to provide public access and recreational opportunities, and to preserve open space, natural landscapes, and working lands.

 Important Program Information

 Applications may be submitted by state agencies, localities, public bodies, and registered (tax-exempt) nonprofit organizations that qualify as a holder under Va.
 Code § 10.1-1009.
-Projects must protect land in perpetuity through acquisitions of property in fee simple, or recordation of a conservation easement and an open-space easement.
+Projects must protect land in perpetuity through acquisitions of property in fee simple, or recordation of a conservation easement and an open-space easement, or dedicated under the Open-Space Land Act.

 No application relying on eminent domain shall be considered, as Va.
 Code § 10.1-1023 prohibits the use of VLCF funds to acquire any property interest through eminent domain.